History of English cricket (1726–1750): Slindon

 On Monday, 10 September 1744, London hosted Slindon again at the Artillery Ground.
 Play continued into the Tuesday and, after winning the match by an unknown margin, Slindon issued a challenge to play "any parish in England".
 They received immediate acceptances from Addington and Bromley.
-These matches were arranged to take place at the Artillery Ground over the next few days and it is known that Slindon v Addington began on Wednesday, 12 September.
-It was impacted by bad weather and Slindon led by two runs at close of play.
-There are no surviving reports of play on the 13th.
+These matches were arranged to take place at the Artillery Ground over the next few days and it is known that Slindon versus Addington began on Wednesday, 12 September.
+It was impacted by bad weather, and Slindon led by two runs at close of play, with no surviving reports of play on the 13th.
 Slindon's match against Bromley was scheduled for Friday, 14 September, but there are no surviving reports of it taking place.

 County cricket

 There was an increasing use of county names in the 1720s.
 Teams called Kent and Surrey had been recorded as far back as 1709, though they were probably not representative of the whole counties.
-In August 1726, a combined London and Surrey team hosted Edwin Stead's Kent XI on Kennington Common, playing for a stake of 25 guineas.
-In 1728, a Middlesex team played London and then, in 1729, there was the first known use of Hampshire and Sussex in a team title, albeit not individually.
+In August 1726, a combined London and Surrey hosted Edwin Stead's Kent on Kennington Common, playing for a stake of 25 guineas.
+In 1728, Middlesex played London and then, in 1729, there was the first known use of Hampshire and Sussex in a team title, albeit not individually.
 In 1730, the first match took place between teams titled Surrey and Middlesex.